The evolution of low-mass central galaxies in the vicinity of massive structures and its impact on the two-halo conformity: The evolution of low-mass central galaxies

-It is important to notice that for Q target galaxies of each model, a significant percentage was satellite in the past, which might be associated with the distance of these galaxies to other massive structures.
-However, SF target galaxies do not show significant percentages of former satellites even when these galaxies are located near massive halos as well.
-Probably, most of the former satellites became quenched systems by environmental processes when they belonged to another halo.
-For all galaxies in the control samples, the maximum percentage of former satellites reaches 6\% for control Q sample in the semi-analytic model, decreasing the percentage for the other sub-samples.
-Given that around half of the Q low-mass central galaxies in TNG300 were satellites in the past, we traced the evolution of low-mass central galaxies by removing these former satellites.
-With this, we aim to understand the role of these objects in the results of the previous section.
+Since the fraction of former satellites is low in the SF target samples of both catalogs, this suggests that most of the former satellites became quenched systems by environmental processes when they belonged to another halo.
+Therefore, they are ``polluting" the sample of central galaxies due to the quenching processes when their main progenitors were satellites.
+Given that around half of the Q low-mass central galaxies in TNG300 were satellites in the past, we traced the evolution of ``pure'' low-mass central galaxies by removing these former satellites.
+With this, we aim to understand the role of these objects in the results of Sect. \ref{subsec_evolution}.
 The results are as follows.